ShopRunner/pcg-nodejs-decision-ai/README.md

 The following configuration values are required to be accessible in the Rule sandbox.
 These values will be provided by your account manager or technical contact.

-* PRECOGNITIVE_API_KEY - API Key is used to tie a request to an application
+* PRECOGNITIVE_APP_ID - AppId is used to tie a request to an application
 * PRECOGNITIVE_USERNAME - UserName is used for Basic-Auth
 * PRECOGNITIVE_PASSWORD - Password is used for Basic-Auth